iluwatar/java-design-patterns/clean-architecture/README.md

 In plain word

-It help to make the system more maintainable and easy to extend.
+It helps to make the system more maintainable and easy to extend.

-## Also known as

-* Hexagonal Architecture

 Wikipedia says